Have you ever heard of a story-based tutorial? Most probably not, as it’s not a word you would find in the dictionary.

 Once the video production is completed we upload the video to Vimeo.
 Here the review team go through the video and add notes on the Vimeo review page.
 Is the music too loud, too low, is the timing of the clips just right?
 The video is walked through meticulously to make sure every second is perfect!

 As you can see, even though a story-based tutorial is only ten minutes long, it takes lots of time and effort from many people to finalize.
 Are you interested to see more?
-Subscribe to one of our many topics here, or reach out to us on firstname.lastname@example.org.
+Subscribe to one of our many topics here, or reach out to us on firstname.lastname@example.org, or book a demo with us to see Storyals in action.
 We look forward to sharing our story-based tutorials with you!